camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 For more details, check [Console Helm values](https://artifacthub.io/packages/helm/camunda/camunda-platform#console-parameters).

 :::note
-Console Self-Managed requires Identity component to authenticate.
+Console Self-Managed requires the Identity component to authenticate.
 Camunda Helm Chart installs Identity by default.
-To loging to Console when using port-forward make sure to port-forward Keycloak service `kubectl port-forward svc/<RELEASE-NAME>-keycloak 18080:80` or configure Identity with Ingress as described in [Combined and separated Ingress setup](/self-managed/platform-deployment/helm-kubernetes/guides/ingress-setup.md) guide.
+When logging in to Console when using port-forward, port-forward Keycloak service `kubectl port-forward svc/<RELEASE-NAME>-keycloak 18080:80` or configure Identity with Ingress as described in [combined and separated Ingress setup](/self-managed/platform-deployment/helm-kubernetes/guides/ingress-setup.md).

 :::

-## Installation Troubleshooting
+## Installation troubleshooting

 Check that each pod is running and ready.
-If one or more of your pods stay pending, it means that it can not be scheduled onto a node.
+If one or more of your pods are still pending, it means it cannot be scheduled onto a node.
 Usually, this happens because there are insufficient resources that prevent it.
 Use the `kubectl describe ...` command to check on messages from the scheduler:

 ```bash
 kubectl describe pods <POD_NAME>
 ```

-If the output of the `describe` command was not beneficial, tail the logs of these pods by running the following:
+If the output of the `describe` command was not helpful, tail the logs of these pods by running the following:

 ```bash
 kubectl logs -f <POD_NAME>